Petess/wordpressXML2HTML/README.md

  ToDo
 ======

-- Create a requirements.txt to install wpparser
-- Add a timer
+- Possibly write a version in Go to produce an executable that runs on Windows, MacOS & Linux